aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 ## Redirect URL Registration

-According to {{I-D.draft-ietf-oauth-security-topics}}, the authorization server MUST require registration of redirect URLs, and compare redirect URLs with exact string matching.
-This client information discovery establishes a registered redirect URL with the authorization server which is used when comparing the redirect URL in an authorization request against the registered redirect URLs.
+According to {{I-D.draft-ietf-oauth-security-topics}}, the authorization server MUST require registration of redirect URIs, and MUST ensure that the redirect URI in a request is an exact match of a registered redirect URI.

-TBD: Is it exact string matching, or is it still using simple string comparison per [RFC3986]
+This method of client information discovery establishes a registered redirect URI with the authorization server which is used when comparing the redirect URI in an authorization request against the registered redirect URIs.

 # Security Considerations